-Dr. McFadden is the Surgical Co-Director of the lung transplant program at the USC Transplant Institute of Keck Medicine of USC.
+P. Michael McFadden, MD, FACS, FACC, FCCP is the surgical co-director of the lung transplant program at the USC Transplant Institute at Keck Medicine of USC and a professor of clinical cardiothoracic surgery at the Keck School of Medicine of USC.

 Here’s what you won’t find on his resume:

 His community inspired him to become a doctor.

 “I grew up with my family in West Texas.
 When I was 11, my family moved to New Orleans.
 My dad, a petroleum engineer, worked in oil and gas and was in charge of offshore production in the Gulf of Mexico for Exxon.
 The New Orleans community was rich with excellent physicians and celebrated surgeons.
 My personal physician, a pediatrician, lived a block away from me down the street.
 He was one of my first role models.
 Because of the influence of the renowned surgeons in our community, I always had my eyes set on becoming a doctor.”

 “Growing up, our family had horses and we went on vacations that included horseback riding.
 We were allowed to wear cowboy boots and blue jeans to school, so I was in heaven.
 As I got older, I participated in athletics — both track and field and football.
 In college, I threw the discus and shot-put.
 People find it surprising that even though I’m a cardiothoracic surgeon, I still consider myself a cowboy, a football player and a discus thrower.”

 (800) USC-CARE (800-872-2273)